 Slaughterhouse Road did not have a bend as this road does, instead continuing on in roughly a straight direction across the area that now has railway lines, to the left of what is now the Royal Adelaide Hospital.

 You might be wondering if this is called Slaughterhouse road, then where was the slaughterhouse?
 The answer will come at the end of this trail.

-Since 1837, when Colonel Light laid out his plan for Park Lands, Park 27 has lost huge tracts of land due to the construction of railways and more recently the new Royal Adelaide Hospital and University buildings.
-As the city’s population ballooned, the sprawling tangle of railway lines inevitably grew as the Adelaide Station terminus required more feeder lines.
+Since 1837, when Colonel Light laid out his plan for Park Lands, Park 27 has lost huge tracts of land due to the construction of railways and more recently the new Royal Adelaide Hospital, University and biomedical buildings.

 Looking left of the RAH you will be able to see the Western Yard Entrance Signal Cabin, with the roof of Adelaide Oval behind it.